SOFTS-Arabica coffee prices weaken, sugar also slips

 COCOA

-(Reporting by Nigel Hunt Editing by David Clarke and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt Editing by David Clarke, David Goodman and Sonya Hepinstall)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.